wp-sms/wp-sms/readme.txt

 13. Contact Form 7 page.

 == Upgrade Notice ==
+= 3.0 =
+* CHANGE In this version of the plugin has changed the structure and optimized codes.
+In this version, we have made a lot of changes.
+We tried using the free version as a core and base.
+The professional version of plugin is made to a professional parcel that through the free plugin is activated.

 = 2.4 =
 * CHANGE `$obj` variable TO `$sms` IN YOUR SOURCE CODE.